amarder/amarder.github.io/src/content/post/books/index.md

 ---
-title: Book Recommendations
+title: Finding Good and Short Books
-publishDate: "2025-08-01"
+publishDate: "2025-08-02"
-description: "A data-driven approach to finding great books."
+description: "A data-driven approach to finding good (short) books."
-draft: false
+toc: false
 ---

 I like good books.
 I like short books.
-But, finding good short books isn't easy.
+But, finding good short books can be challenging.
 For most needs, sorting Amazon search results by sales rank or average customer review works well.
 But, there's no easy way to filter or sort by book length.

-Given a book's ISBN, Amazon's Product API allows one to download the following characteristics of a book: number of pages, sales rank, price, title, author, etc. I have downloaded this information for the books on NPR's list of Best Books for [2013](http://apps.npr.org/best-books-2013/), [2014](http://apps.npr.org/best-books-2014/), and [2015](http://apps.npr.org/best-books-2015/).
+Given a book's ISBN, Amazon's Product API allows one to download the following characteristics of a book: number of pages, sales rank, price, title, author, etc. I have downloaded this information for [NPR's Best Books](https://apps.npr.org/best-books/) from 2013 through 2024.

-The visualization shows books as points on a scatter plot, where the x-axis represents the log number of pages and the y-axis represents the log sales rank.
+The visualization below shows books as points on a scatter plot, where the x-axis represents the log number of pages and the y-axis represents the log sales rank.
 Click on any point to see detailed information about the book.
 Use the filters below to explore books by year and topic.

 <div id="books-container">
   <div id="loading">Loading...</div>